 All it took was one online job listing to unite three filmmakers on a journey that would take them 8,000 miles from home to one of the most unrecognized places on Earth.
 This journey culminated in “Somaliland,” a documentary that shares the enduring stories of five Somali students as they overcome unimaginable adversity.

 The film started as the brainchild of Harry Lee, a University of Virginia (08’) alumnus.
-While searching online for employment, Lee found a job opportunity at Abaarso School of Science & Technology, a school in the self-declared state Somaliland.
-Somaliland is an autonomous region within Somalia that proclaimed independence in 1991, but still isn’t recognized internationally.
+While searching online for employment, Lee found a job opportunity at Abaarso School of Science & Technology, a school in the self-declared state of Somaliland.
+Somaliland is an autonomous region within Somalia that proclaimed independence in 1991 but still isn’t recognized internationally.

 Even though the school was less than a year old at the time, Lee took the job anyway.

 He worked at the school as a teacher and headmaster from 2010 to 2013, often working 90 hours a week to help build it up.

 Be the first to know – Follow us on [wp-svg-icons icon=”twitter-2″ wrap=”i”] @Saxafi

 The school’s first senior class graduated in 2013, and students were already being accepted into U.S. colleges as prestigious as the Massachusetts Institute of Technology.
 This is when Lee realized just how unbelievable these students’ stories were, and decided to make a documentary following them through their pursuit of the American dream.

 Lee didn’t have any film experience at the time, so he reached out to his friend Ben Powell, a JMU (‘05) alumnus.

 Powell was originally a music industry major at JMU with no film experience whatsoever.
 However, the music industry led Powell into music video production, kicking off his filmmaking career.